The way down was fairly uneventful for us.

 Is this the mountain you have been looking for?

 Before the Bedouin tours, camel rides, and little snack shops, there actually was some dispute as to what was the biblical mountain from the holy books.
 A different nearby mountain was identified earlier, but later with other knowledge, people determined or believed that the current Mount Sinai (being the highest in the region) was the actual mountain of the commandments.
-Certainly there wasn’t tablet shaped cutouts missing from the peak, although that would have certainly be useful for identification purposes.
+Certainly, there wasn’t tablet shaped cutouts missing from the peak, although that would have certainly been useful for identification purposes.

 Although when you look at the region it still seems somewhat arbitrary.
 I expected there to be a more distinct difference in the mountain of Moses from the rest in the area, but it seems to blend in fairly well with the mountains in the area.
 I think I had the belief that it would have been more of a lone mountain among the dessert below instead of just a peak among many peaks.

-However it’s amazing how skewed your knowledge becomes with only information garnered from Sunday school stories and a Charlton Heston movie.
+However, it’s amazing how skewed your knowledge becomes with only information garnered from Sunday school stories and a Charlton Heston movie.
 And still to this day scholars still disagree on the actual, true location.
 There is a huge swath of land, that could have housed the fabled mountain stretching from Egypt to Saudi Arabia and beyond.
 Perhaps we will never know for sure, and perhaps it doesn’t matter, and even more likely I won’t get my money back for the hike if they realize it was somewhere else anyway.

 I was also surprised that when I expected there to be desert and more desert to see a little lake (possibly man made?), existing as well.
 We didn’t follow the path down in that direction, but it makes you realize this area is not just a stark wasteland, that there is life and people and activities going on and have been continuing for centuries.
 People live here and travel through here.